nrwl/workshop-ngconf-18-labs/organizing-code-in-a-workspace/lab-4.md

 1. Test out the npm script `format` by making some formatting changes to an app or lib file and then running the script.

 ## Next Lab
-Go to Optimizing Performance Lab #5
+Go to Optimizing Performance Lab #1: [Lighthouse Analysis](/optimizing-performance/lab-1.md)